klayu/hb_beacon/content/en/blog/extraverted-disney-characters-and-their-personality-types-part-2-of-a-two-part-series.md

 The main character in Disney’s animated movie “Snow White and the Seven Dwarves” is a beautiful young princess living with an evil stepmother.
 Snow White, an ESFJ, is so innocent that she can see no evil in the world.
 This makes her a target for her jealous stepmother, who plots to kill her with a poisoned apple.
 Only the kiss of a handsome prince is able to wake her from a “sleeping death.”

 ESFJs are extraverted (E), sensing (S), feeling (F), and judging (J).
 Snow White shows the nurturing side of the ESFJ personality as she looks after the Seven Dwarves in their forest home.
 At their best, ESFJs are good at taking care of others and meeting their needs.

+{{<

+leftbanner src="/images/300x250-Disney.gif" adlink="https://www.amazon.com/UPORPOR-Encanto-Mirabel-Birthday-Halloween/dp/B0B28SN4CW/ref=sr_1_19_sspa?crid=2IUQ5PCHLK8K4&amp;keywords=disney+costumes&amp;qid=1696821432&amp;sprefix=disnet%252Caps%252C255&amp;sr=8-19-spons&amp;sp_csd=d2lkZ2V0TmFtZT1zcF9tdGY&amp;psc=1&_encoding=UTF8&tag=klayu00-20&linkCode=ur2&linkId=15ba5cbf8a27d25ca5fa90d982f490ee&camp=1789&creative=9325"

-They are congenial, loyal and responsible, placing a high value on harmony.
-They need concrete priorities in their lives that are clear and practical.
+text1="They are congenial, loyal and responsible, placing a high value on harmony."

+text2="They need concrete priorities in their lives that are clear and practical."

+>}}

 ![timon esfp](/TimonESFP.jpg)